danielrusso/firefox-proton-supercharger/README.md

 Please Note: This adjustment works better with the "Light" theme, but is also compatible with "Dark" and "Alpenglow" themes.
 Not tested for compatibility with any other Mozilla or third party themes.

 This has only been tested on Mac OS Monterey.
 Additional testing for Windows will follow at a later date.
+Use this file at your own risk.

 ### Installation
 1. Enter `about:config` into your Firefox URL bar and follow the instructions in the disclaimer.